AkumaKodo/AkumaKodo/docs/src/README.md

     },
     {
         optional: {
-            // False by default but we recommend using the built in logging system
+            // False by default but we recommend using the built
+            // in logging system until your app hits production.
-            bot_debug_mode: false,
+            bot_debug_mode: true,
-            providers: {
-                type: "disabled",
         },
-        },
         required: {
+            // needed if you wish to use test slash commands.
             bot_development_server_id: BigInt("your-guild-id"),
         },
     },